flint-bot/flint/README.md

 the API docs below before migrating your code to this release.
 If you are looking for the old release version, node-flint@3.0.7 is still available to be installed through NPM.***

+Be sure to check out the [wiki](https://github.com/nmarus/flint/wiki) for troubleshooting and examples!

 ## Example #1 Using Express
 ```js
 var Flint = require('node-flint');